For approved grants, the following requirements apply for reporting to Ekhagastiftelsen.

 » Background, aims, theory and method

-» Information about what has been done under the last year
+» Information about what has been done during the last year

 » Aims and plan for the coming year.